-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard will become effective for the Company on January 1, 2017 and early adoption is not permitted.
+In July 2015, the FASB approved a one-year deferral of the effective date of the new revenue recognition standard.
+The new standard will become effective for us on January 1, 2018 with the option to early adopt it effective January 1, 2017.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 We are evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.
+We have not yet selected an adoption date, a transition method nor have we determined the effect of the standard on our ongoing financial reporting.